 Like many other business owners, I rely on the help of a virtual assistant to help me with the jobs I don’t necessarily need to do, like inbox management, bookkeeping, and spreadsheets.
 Okay, some of these turn out better if they’re not done by me.

-Virtual assistants are a huge help to business owners of all kinds, and it’s an extremely flexible side hustle or weekend job.
+Virtual assistants are a huge help to business owners of all kinds, and it’s an extremely flexible way to make money from home.

 Depending on the business and the owner’s needs, virtual assistants handle things like: